truust-io/docs.truust.io/content/dashboard.md

 Payouts are the payments we make to the sellers, they are the payments that come out of the escrow account, the outflows of money.

+To access the Payouts page follow the instructions below.

+1. Sign in to your [Truust account](https://dashboard.truust.io/login).
-To access the Dashboard Payouts screen, click on the Payouts option in the left menu.
+2. Click on the **"Payout"** option on the left menu.

+Every time a payment is done to he seller, it will be listed in this section.

 ## Products

 ### List all Products

 ### Create and Edit Products

+A **Product** is a grouping of orders with its own payment link, can be a product, a service or a joint financing campaign.

+**Products** allow you to sell several quantities of the same product with a single link or generate a campaign associated with a deadline.

+Orders can only be created when we can identify both parties so working with **Products** is the best alternative when the buyer and/or seller of the transaction is unknown.

 To create a Product, access from the list products page and click on the "New" button.
 Next, fill in the following fields to create a new product: